glutengo/rendering-strategies/backend/res/posts/react/react.md

 * The client app needs to be built before starting the server and the server app has to be restarted on any change manually.
 The latter can be overcome by using [nodemon](https://www.npmjs.com/package/nodemon) when starting the server.
 If we want the client bundle to be rebuilt on any change as well, we can add a separate script for this, as demonstrated [here](https://gist.github.com/int128/e0cdec598c5b3db728ff35758abdbafd).
-* Backend data is fetched in the `useEffect` hook in the client app and then added to the component state as suggested in the react docs (TODO: LINK).
+* Backend data is fetched in the `useEffect` hook in the client app and then added to the component state as suggested in the [react docs](https://reactjs.org/docs/hooks-intro.html#complex-components-become-hard-to-understand).
 This hook is not run when rendering a react app on the server.<sup>[[2]](#ref-2)</sup> The same applies to the `ComponentDidMount` lifecycle method<sup>[[5]](#ref-5)</sup>.
 Instead it is required to prefetch all required data and pass it down to the components.